mgs042/Argus/README.md

     - **Default Username**: admin
     - **Defualt Password**: admin1234
-6. Check if all the necessary components are up and running, and make changes to the configuration as necessary.
+6. Check if all the necessary components are up and running.
 ---
 ### **3. Scale Celery Workers**